Map Chart

 This displays the measure on the chart using the visual coding you selected (color, shape, or size), and automatically creates a corresponding legend.

-7. Press the ‘Edit Measure’ button measure setting, and select the desired aggregation method for the measure.
+7. Press the ‘Edit Measure’ button Edit Measure, and select the desired aggregation method for the measure.

-8. Optional: For any geographical fields that you specified, press the ‘Edit Dimension’ button dimension setting, and select the desired ranking for the geographical data.
+8. Optional: For any geographical fields that you specified, press the ‘Edit Dimension’ button Edit Dimension, and select the desired ranking for the geographical data.
 For example, you can display just the top three states according to the measure.

 9. Optional: To create a particular trajectory through the points on the chart, drag a path field to the ‘Path’ region.
 The values of this field are used to assign the sort order for the plotted data so that connecting lines are drawn between points that are adjacent in the path sort order.